top of page

 CALIFORNIA DAN

-In 2002 at our Jam on the Grand a tall fellow with a bass fiddle joined in and told us he'd read about the Jam in the paper.
-“California Dan” Lynn wondered if the Ramblers might have a couple gigs for him, so Bear and Banjo-Jim offered him dozens!
+“California Dan” Lynn met Bear and Banjo-Jim in 2002 and wondered if the Ramblers might have a couple gigs for him - sure: 25 years and counting!
 In addition to laying down the foundation of the music, Dan writes and leads crowd-pleasing bluegrass songs and harmonizes with a pure tenor voice on the rest.
-Dan moved here from California in 2000 where he had played with the old timey band “Crooked Jades.”
 Dan's roots in bluegrass and traditional music give the Ramblers a driving honesty which will keep your toes tapping and your fingers snapping.

 Nate1.JPG